New Processes for College Financial Aid

 So what is FAFSA?

-Many private financial aid sources, like grants from employers and community organizations also ask to see FAFSA information before deciding on an award.
+Many private financial aid sources, like grants from employers and community organizations also ask to see FAFSA information before deciding on a scholarship award.

 The accounts are free.
 Do not use any service that claims to handle your FAFSA account for you.
 They aren’t all that difficult to set up and you’re walked through the whole process.
 Sit down with your kid and open an account together.